National Legal Hotline

 Victorian Ombudsman Service

-Whilst the Ombudsman does not have the power to change a decision, he or she can investigate complaints and make recommendations that are publicly released and can be very influential in getting a decision changed or policies altered.
-Usually, however, the Ombudsman will expect that a person has tried to resolve the matter with the original decision-maker first, and will refer them back to the original decision-maker if this has not been attempted prior to bringing a complaint to the Ombudsman.
+Another way of challenging a decision made pursuant to legislation by government or regulatory bodies in Victoria is to lodge a complaint with the Victorian Ombudsman.
+Whilst the Ombudsman does not have the power to change a decision, they can investigate complaints and can make recommendations which are publicly released and can be very influential in getting a decision changed or policies altered.
+Usually, however, the Ombudsman will expect that you have tried to resolve the matter with the original decision maker yourself, and will refer you back to them if you have not done so prior to bringing a complaint to the Ombudsman.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.